Scenario planningGet to grips with the turbulent environment

 Reality will contain ingredients from multiple scenarios.

-Scenarios are no variations on a forecast, but explore several uncertainties.
+Scenarios are not a variation on a forecast, but explore multiple uncertainties.

 Visions or strategic plans

 Scenarios describe the possible environment.
-In the vision and strategy you describe how you can respond to it.
+In the vision and strategy you describe how to respond to this.

 Scenario planning in 6 steps